dsourisseau/website/content/authors/admin/_index.md

 Afterwards, I analyzed the geochemical composition of the post-caldera pyroclastic units to understand the magmatic processes responsible for the generation of La Primavera magmas (Sourisseau et al., 2023).

-During my last work on LP, I studied the deposit of an eruption that occured some 6.4 ka at Colli dome, the youngest volcano of the La Primavera caldera complex (Sourisseau et al., in press).
+My last work on LP focused on the deposit of an eruption that occured some 6.4 ka at Colli dome, the youngest volcano of the La Primavera caldera complex (Sourisseau et al., in press).

 ------